mznet/pay_green/README.md

 #PayGreen

-This Gem allows Rubyist to use PayGreen service like PHP PayGreen module officially made by PayGreen.
-You should notice that It's not official version.
+This Gem allows Rubyist to use PayGreen service.
+You should notice that It's not an official version.

+For your information, Visit https://paygreen.fr/documentation/api-documentation